vartanshad/vartanshad.github.io/_pages/research.md

 Policy
 -------

-**Wilting in the Kurdish Sun: The Hopes and Fears of Religious Minorities in Northern Iraq** (with Crispin M.I.
+[**Wilting in the Kurdish Sun: The Hopes and Fears of Religious Minorities in Northern Iraq**](https://www.uscirf.gov/publications/wilting-kurdish-sun-hopes-and-fears-religious-minorities-northern-iraq) (with Crispin M.I.
 Smith)
 *United States Commission on International Religious Freedom* (May 2017)
 Coauthored policy report pursuant to contract with USCIRF to produce report on religious freedom in northern Iraq.
 Built 10-person research team to analyze statutes, construct region's most exhaustive ethnoreligious mappings from over 800 sources, and statistically analyze satellite data following methodology in Alesina et al. (JPE, 2016).
-Wrote findings into published policy report (see below).
+Wrote findings into published policy report.
 Report used by policymakers including in U.S. Department of State.